-A 21-day project where young people will use an incubator with the goal of successfully incubating avian embryos (growing inside fertile eggs) through the hatching process.
+A month-long project where young people will use an incubator with the goal of successfully incubating avian embryos (growing inside fertile eggs) through the hatching process.
 This project can teach basic biology and life science to students, as the young people eagerly look forward to hatching chicks.
+Kits cost $20 and include all materials, including at least one lesson from the 4-H Agent.

 The 4-H Natural Resources and Environmental Education program offers many different projects in wildlife, forestry, fishing, outdoor adventure, and environmental education.
 Through these projects, you learn to think critically about the natural world and sustainable living.